Fellow’s Profile

 Focus

-Helping prevent and resolve disagreements about the care and treatment of critically-ill children.
+Helping prevent and resolve disagreements about the care and treatment of critically-ill people

 Countries